 The eConsult service can be trusted – it was built for NHS GPs by NHS GPs, and is the leading online consultation provider across the UK.

 Read some of our benefits here

 eConsult is available for anyone from the age of 6 months and up.
-Parents or guardians can complete eConsults for children aged 6 months up to 18 years of age, although 16 to 18 year olds can also complete eConsults for themselves.
+Parents or guardians need to complete eConsults for children aged 6 months up to 16 years of age.
 There is no upper age limit for eConsults.

 eConsult is one of a range of services your GP practice offers to make accessing the right help from general practice easy. eConsults can be either administrative or medical (clinical) in need.